Are you unsure if what you’re hearing about

 Myth #2: Kids with dysgraphia have below-average intelligence.

 Fact: It’s a myth that people with learning and thinking differences have poor intelligence, and children with dysgraphia are no exception.
-In fact, kids with dysgraphia usually have average or above-average intelligence.
+In fact, kids with dysgraphia have the same range of intelligence as other kids.
 They just struggle with writing down on paper what they know.